6 Tourist Attractions That Are Actually Worth the Trip

 6. Great Barrier Reef, Off the east coast of Australia

 One good reason to visit the Great Barrier Reef soon: It may not be around much longer.
 The world’s largest coral reef is a 1,500-mile-long UNESCO World Heritage site, and it boasts 600 types of coral and more than 1,600 fish species.
-But it’s also quite fragile; it’s disappearing due to pollution, illegal fishing and climate change.
-Scientists say it could be gone in 15 years.
+But it’s also quite fragile; it’s disappearing due to pollution, illegal fishing and coral bleaching due to climate change.

 The weather is best from June through October, but you’ll find fewer crowds and better hotel rates in April and May.
 Avoid November through March, as abundant rainfall reduces visibility in the water.